sumotoy/TFT_ILI9163C/README.md

 	//#include "../_display/TFT_ILI9163C_RED_PCB_YPIN.h"//the yellow pin one
 	From version 1.r6 display data it's located inside _display folder, you can easily duplicate one of this files, rename it and include in _settings/TFT_ILI9163C_settings.h.
-	Inside display files there's all init parameters that should fit every display type, you can change on the fly some parameter like:
-	#define __GAMMASET3		//uncomment for another gamma (1,2,3)

 <b>The release 1.0 it's standalone and NOT NEED adafruitGFX!</b>